Marc Evan Jackson: Improv

+Acting

 Jackson starred in a web series in 2011 directed by Jordan Vogt-Roberts called Fox Compton.
 He has gone on to work with Vogt-Roberts many times, including on the film The Kings of Summer in 2013, Kong: Skull Island in 2017 and in the television series Mash Up on Comedy Central.
 Jackson has made guest appearances in a number of other television series, including Key & Peele, Psych, Arrested Development, Happy Endings, The Middle, 2 Broke Girls, Modern Family, Kroll Show, Hello Ladies, and Black-ish.
 In 2012, Jackson starred in Suit Up, a web series co-produced by DirecTV and Fox Digital Studio, as Jim Dunnigan.
 Suit Up was the first of Fox Digital Studio's series to be picked up for a second season.

 In January 2012, Jackson stood in for Bradley Cooper to play the part of Ben in a staged reunion performance of Wet Hot American Summer at the San Francisco Comedy Festival.

-Jackson has appeared as attorney Trevor Nelsson in 10 episodes of Michael Schur's comedy series Parks and Recreation, and was later cast as Kevin Cozner in Schur's and Dan Goor's series Brooklyn Nine-Nine.
+Jackson appeared as attorney Trevor Nelsson in 10 episodes of Michael Schur's comedy series Parks and Recreation.
+From 2013 to 2021 he played Kevin Cozner, the husband of Captain Raymond Holt, played by Andre Braugher, in Schur and Dan Goor's series Brooklyn Nine-Nine.
+He continued his affiliation with Schur in The Good Place as Shawn, who is first identified as the judge of conflicts between the Good Place and the Bad Place, but is later revealed to be a supervisor of the Bad Place.
+Jackson hosted The Good Place: The Podcast and Brooklyn Nine-Nine: The Podcast for NBC.

 Jackson had a supporting role in the Amazon pilot The Rebels, which premiered online in 2014 but was not picked up for a full series.
 In February 2014, it was announced that Jackson would play the role of Jim in the Fox pilot titled Fatrick, along with Marcia Cross.
 The pilot was not picked-up as a series.

-Jackson continued his affiliation with Schur by taking on a recurring role in his comedy The Good Place as Shawn, who is first identified as the judge of conflicts between the Good Place and the Bad Place, but is later revealed to be a supervisor of the Bad Place.
-Jackson hosted The Good Place: The Podcast and Brooklyn Nine-Nine: The Podcast for NBC.